 Amy began working for Support Dogs, Inc. in 2000.
 She divides her time among teaching obedience classes to the community, coordinating the kennel enrichment volunteers, and caring for the dogs in the kennel.
 Her four children love to come to Support Dogs, Inc. to visit their favorite dogs and to play “pass the puppy” in puppy class.
 Says Amy, “Dogs are great – they are always happy to see you and they don’t talk back!”

 Greg joined the Support Dogs team in April 2005.
 His lifelong passions include art, comic books, and having a dog by his side.
 Greg has participated in many volunteer services over the years, including animal rescue efforts during the flood of '93.
 Now he performs his services in the kennels of SDI, cleaning the housing facilities and feeding, grooming, walking, playing with, and seeing to the overall physical and emotional well-being of the program dogs.
-When at home, you can find Greg drawing, playing guitar, reading, and relaxing with his best friend; his Weimaraner, General.
+When at home, you can find Greg drawing, playing guitar, reading, and relaxing with Kennedy, his Chocolate Lab.
 "Coming into work everyday to care for these dogs who could never fake being happy to see you, and then seeing those same dogs go to clients who could never fake being happy to have them by their sides is one of the most gratifying things I could ever imagine."